 Abstract

-Biodiversity is declining around the world and surrogates are becoming increasingly ubiquitous to meet the rising need for rapid identification of species to establish biodiversity and conservation hotspots.
+Biodiversity is declining around the world, necessitating rapid identification of species distribution contractions and population declines to identify conservation priorities.
+Surrogates are increasingly being used to meet this challenge.
 A good surrogate is expected to be easier to monitor than the target species and meets the assumption that the target-surrogate relationship is constant over space and time.
 Our objective was to evaluate the temporal stability of surrogates in coral reef systems around Guana Island in the British Virgin Islands using data from an ongoing monitoring effort of fishes, corals, and sponges.
 Of these, corals are the most widely monitored and are often assumed to be good surrogates for diversity of other reef-associated taxa.
 We thus hypothesize that coral richness will be a good surrogate for fish richness and sponge richness.
 We quantified sponges, corals, and fishes at eight different sites over 26 years.
 We also investigated how the inclusion of recognizable taxonomic units (RTU’s) compares to species-level studies.
 We sought correlated relationships to identify taxonomic groups that act as surrogates for target groups.
 Our results provide insight on the use of surrogates in a coral reef ecosystem and on the inclusion of RTU’s in biodiversity studies.
 The identification of surrogates that maintain stable relationships with targets over time can inform decisions regarding existing data from monitoring studies and the allocation of limited resources for collection of future data.

 Introduction